Andree12/PVZ1-Randomizer/README.md

 ![logo](images/Logo.png)

-To start installing this randomizer, run RandomizerInstaller.py with python (3.9 and above is recommended).
+To start installing this randomizer, run RandomizerInstaller.py or GUI.py with python (3.9 and above is recommended).

-Instructions are in RandomizerInstaller.py.
+Instructions are in RandomizerInstaller.py and GUI.py.

 ## What can you currently do in this randomizer:
-* Randomize the plants obtained in adventure mode.
+* Randomize the seedpacket awards of the plants obtained in adventure mode:
+ * Prevent puff-shroom's award seedpacket from being randomized
+ * Don't change the seed packet icons
+* Randomize Plant Stats:
   * Randomize downgrade plants of upgrade plants.
+  * Randomize the action rates (chomper's chewing time, the time before doom shroom's crater disappears, the time for the shooting plant to fire, and etc.)
+  * Randomize defensive plant health
+  * Randomize plant attack damage
-* Select between three Zombie wave modes for Adventure Mode: Hard, Vanilla, and Randomized.
+* Select between Five Zombie wave modes for Adventure Mode:
+  * Hard: The amount of waves in each adventure mode level are all 30
+  * Vanilla: retain the amount of waves in each adventure mode level the same
+  * Randomized: The amount of waves in each adventure mode level are all randomized
+  * Randomized+: Set the min amount and max amount of waves for each randomized level in adventure mode
+  * Fixed: Set a fixed amount of waves for every level in adventure mode
+* Randomize Backgrounds (BETA):
+  * Include custom backgrounds
+* Randomize Zombie appearances in Adventure Mode:
+  * Allow Summoned Zombies, Zombotany Zombies, and Giga Gargauntar to spawn by themselves in Adventure Mode
+  * Allow Balloon Zombie to appear after his selected counter plant is unlocked
+* Randomize plants in conveyorbelt levels:
+  * Allow almost every plant to appear in every conveyorbelt level
+* Enable 50 Sun meta mode
+* Shuffle the order of store plants
 ## Changes in this randomizer:
 * New dialogue made for this randomizer.
 * Removed the intro you see before the first adventure mode level